-Slice the onion and add to a large pot, add about 2 table spoons of olive oil and allow the onions to tenderize and get golden.
+Slice the onion and add to a large pot, add about 2 tablespoons of olive oil and allow the onions to tenderize and get golden.
 Season the chicken with the salt (to taste), push the onions to one side of the pot and add the chicken to sizzle a bit (Don’t let stick).
 Dice the carrots, crush the garlic cloves and add to the pot.
 Add the bay leaves and the chopped tomatoes.
-Cover and let simmer for about a 2 minute.
-In the meantime, cut the cabbage in eight parts or so, and add to the pot, mix it all together.
+Cover and let simmer for about 2 minutes.
+In the meantime, cut the cabbage into eight parts or so, and add to the pot, mix it all together.
 Cover again and put heat on medium.
-As it cooks down, add another two table spoons of olive oil and check the salt.
+As it cooks down, add another two tablespoons of olive oil and check the salt.
 Cover again.
 Will take about 30 minutes to cook down, make sure the cabbage is tender and sweet.
 If cabbage and carrots aren’t enough for you, you can add a can of butter beans or something similar.
 Finish with the parsley.

 Thursday: Salmon with Spinach (Salmao com Espinafres)

 You couldn’t have a diet without salmon right—the sea creature rich in the right kind of fat, the omega that’s so prized these days.
-I like Sockeye Salmon, and get it frozen at Trader Joe’s.
+I like Sockeye Salmon and often get it frozen if I cannot find it fresh.
 I like the firm texture and its flakiness once cooked.

 - 2 Salmon fillets